xxdavid/tldr/pages/linux/ufw.md

 `ufw allow {{5432}}`

-- Allow traffic from 192.168.0.4 to port 22 using only tcp protocol:
+- Allow traffic from 192.168.0.4 to any address on this host on port 22 using only tcp protocol:

 `ufw allow from {{192.168.0.4}} to {{any}} port {{22}} proto {{tcp}}`

-- Deny incoming traffic on port 80 on this:
+- Deny traffic on port 80 on this host:

 `ufw deny {{80}}`